grokify/ringcentral-rss/README.md

 ## Background

 The genesis of this is the requirement to have RingCentral SMS messages available via a RSS feed.
-There are 3 ways to accomplish this:s
+There are 3 ways to accomplish this:

 1. Have a proxy feed that always retrieves the message-store API response and converts it to RSS
 1. Have a script that polls the message-store API and publishes to a remote feed